balajeerc/balajeerc.github.io/_posts/2017-09-20-My-New-Favourite-Terminal-Emulator---Vim.md

 Also, frankly I think the job of managing shortcuts and workflow ought to be the responsibility of my terminal emulator, not my shell.

-As is often in life, the perfect solution was always at hand.
-I just didn't see it so far.
+As is often in life, the perfect solution was always at hand, hiding in plain sight.

+## If you want Vim, just use Vim!

 [Neovim](https://neovim.io/) is a really great vim fork I have been using for a while now.
 Turns out that Neovim [can open a terminal emulator buffer](https://neovim.io/doc/user/nvim_terminal_emulator.html).
-I had even been happily using this feature for the past couple months all the while looking for a terminal emulator that I could copy this workflow with.
+I had even been happily using this feature for the past, while developing with code in one buffer and tge shell  in a split buffer.and all the while I was looking for a terminal emulator that I could copy this convenient terminal I had within nvim.

-I feel like kicking myself for not seeing the obvious: why don't I just use nvim as my primary terminal emulator?
+I feel like kicking myself for not seeing the obvious: why don't I just use nvim with a single terminal buffer as my primary terminal emulator?

 There were a few simple customizations I needed to do:

 - allow nvim to start in insert mode at startup (done with the `+startinsert` commandline option)
-- make nvim start with a different stripped down configuration file because you don't want to incur the slowdown at startup of loading heavy plugins. (done with the `-u` option)
+- make nvim start with a different stripped down configuration file because you don't want to incur the slowdown at startup of loading heavy vim plugins each time you open a terminal. (done with the `-u` option)
-- hide the vim status line at the bottom, just for cosmetic purposes so that the result looked like a terminal rather than another vim instance.
+- hide the vim status line at the bottom, just for cosmetic purposes so that the result looked like a typical terminal window rather than another vim instance.
 (Achieved this thanks to a helpful [Stackoverflow snippet](https://unix.stackexchange.com/questions/140898/vim-hide-status-line-in-the-bottom))

-So all in all, I just had to make this my terminal emulator:
+I just had to make the following shell snippet my primary terminal emulator:

 ```bash
 nvim +startinsert -u $HOME/.i3/terminal.init.vim term://bash